-- 1. PASPGP-7 is authorized for five years.
-The PASPGP-7 expires and becomes null and void on June 30, 2031, unless suspended and/or revoked earlier by the Corps; except for the following: - 2.
-Activities authorized under PASPGP-7 that have commenced construction or are under contract to commence construction, will remain authorized provided the activity is completed within 12 months of the date of PASPGP-7s' expiration, suspension, or revocation; whichever is sooner.
-The activities remain subject to the terms and conditions, including any special conditions of PASPGP-7 during the 12-month period; and - 3.
-Previously Authorized Activities (see Part III D.30.) for activities previously authorized by PASPGP-6.
+- 1. The PASPGP-6 is authorized for a period of five years.
+The PASPGP-6 expires and becomes null and void on June 30, 2026, unless suspended and/or revoked earlier by the Corps; except that - 2.
+Activities authorized under the PASPGP-6 that have commenced construction or are under contract to commence construction, will remain authorized provided the activity is completed within 12 months of the date of the PASPGP-6s expiration, suspension, or revocation; whichever is sooner.
+The activities remain subject to the terms and conditions, including any Special Conditions of the PASPGP-6 during the 12-month period. - 3.
+Grandfathered Activities see Part III(A)(30) for activities previously authorized by PASPGP-5.